acbbullock/IO-Fortran-Library/doc_API_design/Ref/from_file.md

 ## [interface from_file](../../interface/from_file.html)

+*Description*: Subroutine for reading an external file of uniform data type into an array.

 For reading textual data into an array `into` of rank `1` or `2` and of type `integer`:

 ```fortran